kareraisu/rasti.js/readme.md

 Updates the options of the given element (which must be a rasti block or a select) according to the given data, or if no data argument is provided, to the data source specified in the [data] attribute of the element.
 This allows, for example, to create field dependency (fields whose options depend on other fields' values).

-## Custom elements (aka "blocks")

-Rasti comes with a couple of custom elements for speeding up UI implementation.
-These elements are available via the [rasti] attribute:

-**[rasti=radios]**
-Creates a group of related radio buttons.

-**[rasti=buttons]**
-Creates a group of small related persistent buttons (currently singletons).

-**[rasti=multi]**
-Creates a multi select element whose value is an array.
-Options:
-- [max] : must be a number, sets the maximum number of options that can be selected at once.
-- [filter] : must be a string or empty, enables filtering options via an input field, it's value will be the input's placeholder text.

-There is one more custom element that doesn't use the [rasti] attribute.

-**select[img]**
-Creates a select capable of showing images in its options.
-The images are retrieved from the relative path specified in the [img] attribute.

-### Adding blocks
-Blocks can be added to the framework via the {blocks} config property (see next section).

 ## Configuration

-Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes, "blocks" (custom elements), visual effects and utility methods via the following config properties (which are objects themselves).
+Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes, languages, "blocks" (custom elements), visual effects and utility methods via the following config properties, which are objects.
 These properties can be accesed from the app namespace or they can be extended using the config() method.

 **pages: {...}**
 Defines the pages of the app.
 Pages must be objects which can have any or all of the following properties: